mbudm/fotopia-serverless/README.md

   - PWAs on iOS and perf improvements (react to preact as sep article?)
   - observability in serverless stack. identify good guids to track esp across dynamodb streams
   - a full rekognition implememntation grouping faces into people efficiently
+  - a simple CI and functional testing option for serverless apps
   - an open source google photos alternative that cost $2 per month to host.

  - tech backlog